zzzprojects/docs/learndapper.com/pages/dapper-query/selecting-single-rows.md

 [Online Example](https://dotnetfiddle.net/Wq1NAZ)

 No matter what type of data you select from your database, Dapper's QuerySingle method can help make the process much simpler.
-With its simple syntax and parameterized queries, you'll easily select single rows of data from your database.
+With its simple syntax and parameterized queries, you'll be able to easily select single rows of data from your database.

 ## Dapper QuerySingleAsync